The Silent Potential Performer

 Failure to understand this basic of principles causes organizations to stagnate or grow at below industry standards relying purely on the strength and capacity of an individual.

 The making of a destructive manager:

 Less than 2 % of people have any type of formal education in the art of listening.
-Stephen R Covey author of The 7 Habits of Highly Effective People says “people listen with the intent to reply.”
-In other words, while they hear the other person, they are not listening to what is being said.
-Organizations should put in place systems that will automatically throw up comments, ideas, and recognition of special contributions.
-This will avoid overestimating people’s responsibility that lies on a single pair of shoulders and keep the whole organization in step with individual contributions.
+Stephen R Covey author of The 7 Habits of highly effective people once said that “people listen with the intent to reply.”
+In other words, while they hear the other person, they are not actually listening to what is being said.
+It is for this reason organizations should put in place systems that will automatically throw up comments, ideas and recognition of special contribution.
+This will take away the onus of a huge people responsibility that lies on a single pair of shoulders and keep the whole organiszation in step with individual contributions.

 Below is a classic example of some of the areas that need special attention among managers;

 5 ways to make people feel important